 But we do not need to suppose that depressive realism is solely about recognising the bad outweighing the good in life.
 This outlook can generally involve an understanding that the quality and degree of bad things are worse than we previously thought.
 Even if the good in life outweighs the bad (which it very well might), antinatalism can still follow from the new recognition of just how unpleasant the unpleasant things in life are, and how regularly they occur.

 Another way in which depression may bolster – rather than weaken – the case for antinatalism is in its potential to foster compassionate insight.
 By this, I don’t just mean that chronic depression may motivate you to abstain from procreation due to a perceived risk of producing another person who might have to live with a mental health condition (although this might be a concern for some antinatalists).
 Rather, if depression helps to engender or strengthen philosophical pessimism, this may lead to a more general compassionate outlook.
 Recognising the empirical asymmetries or having a clearer view of suffering can create greater concern for the human predicament and a more passionate drive to alleviate the suffering common to humanity.
 This attitude can also arise even if the empirical asymmetries turn out to be false — depressive realism may simply provide a more realistic perception of the world, including the extent of suffering in it.

 For many people with depression, increased compassion is one of the silver linings of the condition.
-Moreover, based on the empirical asymmetries previously outlined, a person may be more motivated to reduce suffering in the world than seek to increase pleasure.
+Moreover, based on the empirical asymmetries previously outlined, a person may be more motivated to reduce suffering in the world than seek to increase pleasure and happiness.
 This kind of negative utilitarianism includes many real-life applications for its proponents, including, for some, refraining from procreation.

 Schopenhauer argued that the true basis of morality is compassion.
 As he writes in On the Basis of Morality (1840), compassion is: